 Travel Crib Blackout Shade

 An alternative to making the entire room dark is to focus on just creating a dark space for your baby.
 These travel crib covers will create a dark space for your baby to sleep anywhere.
-The benefit of these is you don’t need to worry about having a large enough travel blackout blind to cover the windows.
+The benefit of a baby blackout tent is you don’t need to worry about having a large enough travel blackout blind to cover the windows.

 Babies and toddlers don’t just sleep in their baby travel cribs in the hotel room.
 You’ll still want to be out sightseeing during the day instead of in the hotel room for naps.
 While it’s totally acceptable to return to the hotel room for naps, you’ll likely want to do some naps on-the-go or have a meal out while your baby sleeps.